FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions-new.md

 <img src="images/step_4.3.png"><br/>

-You should see that the queries are going to different Pods.
+You should see that the queries are going to different Pods because of the effect of load-balancing.

 4. Similarly, you can use the `scale` command to scale down your Deployment.
 ```